Saint Louis Authorized Retailer

 Simple lines and a balanced silhouette give Stella its modern airs and delicate harmony of form and essence.
 The unique cut of the glass fans out from the base of the glass and is brought out to maximum effect as it refracts the light into a thousand rays evoking angular shapes and nocturnal sparkling of stars.
 Hence this series, made using traditional mouth-blowing and hand-cutting techniques in the renowned French crystal glassworks of Saint-Louis, really does justice to its name “Stella”, the Latin word for a star.

-About Saint Louis Crystal
+Saint Louis Crystal since 1586

 Crystal mainly differs from glass in the addition of up to 40 percent lead (in the form of lead oxide) to the silica glass recipe, which makes it much clearer and more desirable due to its decorative properties.
 The lead also lowers the metaling point of the glass, making it easier to sculpt into finer and more ornate shapes.